junxit/us-congress-bills-117/metadata.md

 - 2022-03-17 — Introduced in House
 - 2022-03-17 — Introduced in House
 - 2022-03-17 — Referred to the House Committee on Energy and Commerce.
+- 2022-03-18 — Referred to the Subcommittee on Communications and Technology.
+- 2022-06-15 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 29 - 0 .
+- 2022-06-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported by the Yeas and Nays: 53 - 0.
+- 2022-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-26 — Considered under suspension of the rules. (consideration: CR H7103-7106)
+- 2022-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7132.
+- 2022-07-26 — Mr. Doyle, Michael F. moved to suspend the rules and pass the bill, as amended.
+- 2022-07-26 — Placed on the Union Calendar, Calendar No. 342.
+- 2022-07-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-438.
+- 2022-07-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-438.